-Note: If the installation is interrupted for some reason, you may need to clean up before you can re-run it.
+Note: If the installation is interrupted, you may need to clean up before you can re-run it.
 See Uninstalling Cloudera Manager and Managed Software.

-(CDH 5 only) On RHEL 5 and CentOS 5, Install Python 2.6 or 2.7
+On RHEL 5 and CentOS 5, Install Python 2.6 or 2.7 and psycopg2